Classifying theory for simplicial parametrized groups: Proof of the main result

 \item the map $|\Dec_1 G|\to |\Dec_0G|\times_{|G|}|\Dec_0G|$ admits local sections,

 \item the map $|\Dec_nG|\to M_{\partial\Delta^n}|\Dec\, G|$ is an effective epimorphism for all $n\geq 2$. \end{enumerate}

-The main technical tool that we will use in proving these results is the following theorem from \cite{RS}. \begin{theorem}[\cite{RS}] Let $G$ be a group in $s\cK/B$.
-Suppose that $P\to M$ is a locally trivial $G$-torsor in $s\cK/B$, such that $P_n\to M_n$ is a numerable principal $G_n$ bundle in $\cK/B$ for all $n\geq 0$.
+The main technical tool that we will use in proving these results is the following theorem from \cite{RS}. \begin{theorem}[\cite{RS}] Let $G$ be a fibrant parametrized simplicial group.
+Suppose that $P\to M$ is a simpliciail parameterized principal $G$-bundle, so that $P_n\to M_n$ is a numerable parametrized principal $G_n$ bundle in $\cK_{/B}$ for all $n\geq 0$.
 If $M$ is a proper simplicial object, then the induced map